-Many dreamers I know are able to navigate their dream world with impeccable awareness that they are dreaming.
+Many dreamers I know are able to navigate their dream world with an impeccable awareness that they are dreaming.
 One can even ask dream characters helpful questions about their life and actively seek out information in the dreamscape.
-This can be a profound life changing experience!
+This can be a profound life-changing experience!
 My friends and I are capable of flying at will, gaining insightful information along the way.

 Do you want to dream more at night?